Brooklyn Pre & Postnuptial Attorneys

 - Clearly define which assets are separate now and will remain so in the future

-- Guard against any commingling of separate assets that might convert them
+- Guard against any commingling of separate assets that might convert them to marital property

 - Plan for increased income or inheritances you anticipate in the future